 My best friend broke up with her boyfriend because the only consistency she had in the relationship was homeboy’s inconsistency.
 He never texted back, never made plans, and was on one about how he was “hurt from his last relationship so he needed to take things slowly.”

 I know it sounds pretty terrifying, but the person you wind up with should know what a gem you are.
 If you let someone walk all over you, they will.
-If you show them you are Beyoncé, always, that person can either stand the hell up or walk the eff out of your life.
+If you show them you are Beyoncé, always, that person can either stand up or walk out of your life.

 Either way, you win.